nate-brown-dev/reading-notes/courses/code-102/03-revisions-cloud.md

 > How do I add the GitHub repository I already have into git?

-If you already have a repository, you can add it into git using 'git clone url.git'.
-We already have a repository on GitHub, so to find the right address:
+If you already have a repository, you can add it into git using `git clone url.git`.
+We already have a repository on GitHub, so to find its address:

 1. navigate to GitHub
 2. click the green `< > Code` button